The BOK’s Role in Treasury Service

 Receipt and disbursement of treasury funds are accounted for using two separate methods, Treasury Funds Accounting and Treasury Business Accounting.

 As treasury funds handled by the BOK’s branches and Treasury Agencies are aggregated into the BOK’s head office, this is immediately reflected in the government account.

 All kinds of treasury funds (Revenues, Expenditures, Other Treasury Funds) are aggregated and accounted for as deposits of the state, in accordance with the Treasury Funds Management Act.

 Since Treasury Funds Accounting by itself does not show what kind of government funds have been handled, additional detailed accounting by sub-accounts is needed to clarify the details of increases or decreases of the government account.

 This detailed Treasury Business Accounting starts with the sorting and listing of treasury funds transactions into sub-accounts, by receipt evidence and disbursement evidence.
 It ends with the consolidation of the daily Treasury Funds Balance Sheet.

 - Electronic receipt of treasury funds

-For taxpayers paying their taxes by contacting the electronic payment web-sites of such Revenue Collecting Offices, or through other electronic means, their banks first withdraw the relevant amounts of money from their accounts.
+For taxpayers paying their taxes by visiting the electronic payment web-sites of such Revenue Collecting Offices, or through other electronic means, their banks first withdraw the relevant amounts of money from their accounts.
 These banks file-transfer the data to the BOK on the following day.
 The BOK then settles the treasury funds in accordance with this data on the subsequent business day.

-- Electronic payment system of treasury funds
+- Electronic payment system for treasury funds

 Disbursement Offices summarize the individual disbursement data and send this to the BOK, and the BOK then sends this to financial institutions through the Treasury Network.
 As soon as receiving the notification of payment from a financial institution to a creditor's account, the BOK notifies the result to the relevant Disbursement Office.